subodh-thallada/subodh-thallada/README.md

 # Hello!
 I'm Subodh

-🏫 I'm currently pursuing an undergraduate degree in Mechatronics Engineering at McMaster University
+ - I'm currently pursuing an undergraduate degree in Mechatronics Engineering at McMaster University

-🌐 I'm passionate about building impactful tech at the intersection of software and hardware
+ - Currently a Software Engineering Intern at Royal Bank of Canada, with previous experience at 2 early-stage startups

-🤝 I'm always open to collaborating on exciting projects and learning from cool people
+ - Always open to collaborating on exciting projects and learning from cool people

 You can reach me at subodhthallada@gmail.com, or through my socials!